Hong Kong ‘on the brink of collapse’

 - Intruding into a person’s territory or rights.

 - On Monday, a protester was shot in the chest from close range by a police officer.
-The protester is in a critical condition.

 - Xi Jinping